BjornWilliams/DocsVersaTul/docs/source/bulk.rst

     var copyDetail = new CopyDetail(destinationName: "Persons", sourceFilePath: @"path\to\csv\people.csv", new[]
     {
         // This example showcases using the Source Type to Destination Type support in mapping BulkCopyColumnMapping<Person, Person>
-        // however this could also be achieved with simple typing the string column names. new BulkCopyColumnMapping<Person, Person>(model => model.AccountBalance, model => model.AccountBalance),
-        new BulkCopyColumnMapping<Person, Person>(model => model.Age, model => model.Age),
+        // however this could also be achieved by simply typing the string column names or the numerical column position. new BulkCopyColumnMapping<Person, Person>(model => model.AccountBalance, model => model.AccountBalance), new BulkCopyColumnMapping<Person, Person>(model => model.Age, model => model.Age),
         new BulkCopyColumnMapping<Person, Person>(model => model.BestFriend, model => model.BestFriend),